A suffix is a group of letters that we put after a word to make a new word. It modifies its meaning or changes the word into a different word class.

-The boy has shown slow but consistent improvement since he joined the class at the beginning of the year.
+Tom has shown slow but consistent improvement since he joined the class at the beginning of the year.

 govern (verb) – government (noun)

-Do you think it is easy to govern a country?
+What makes you think it is easy to govern a country?

 I don’t think our government is doing everything in its power to look after us.